 - One row where all the data should be report when the main product is sold with one or more addon coverages.

-The proposal defines product categories leveraging as much as possible to existing classes of non-life
+The proposal defines product categories leveraging as much as possible to existing classes of non-life insurance:

 - Eight product categories refer to specific products and are defined accordingly; and

 - The remaining product categories (19) are ‘catch all’ categories matching 1 to 1 insurance classes or sub-classes.

 - S.22.01 Impact of long term guarantees and transitional measures – include SCR and MCR ratios in the template, including the publicly disclosed templates